-Solomon’s Seal, taken as a tea, soothes irritation in the digestive tract, lungs, throat, vagina, and uterus.
+Solomon’s Seal, taken as a tea, may soothe irritation in the digestive tract, lungs, throat, vagina, and uterus.
 On the other hand, the tincture is generally superior to the tea for treating sports and repetitive use injuries, and injuries involving tendons, ligaments, muscles, joints, attachments, cartilage, and bones.
 In fact, the tincture works to strengthen the entire muscular-skeletal system.
 However, Solomon’s Seal tincture is generally less effective than the tea in preserving the soothing demulcent quality discussed above.
 Use either the tea or tincture to speed recovery after surgery or the setting of a bone, to rebuild strength and well-being after a fever or the flu, or to aid in keeping a chiropractic adjustment in place.

-Although Solomon’s Seal has many excellent healing properties, we are not trying to offer you a magic bullet.
+Although Solomon’s Seal has many excellent restorative properties, we are not trying to offer you a magic bullet.
 It works perfectly for some and less well or not at all for others.
 Time and possibly multiple approaches may be required to heal chronic conditions that have been developing over a number of years.
 Acute conditions, on the other hand, (such as pneumonia, broken bones, or any serious injury) often require immediate medical intervention.
-After the initial intervention, however, Solomon’s Seal can be a support in the healing process, such as recovering from surgery or maintaining a chiropractic adjustment.
+After the initial intervention, however, Solomon’s Seal can be a support in the restorative process, such as recovering from surgery or maintaining a chiropractic adjustment.